Important notice: Please read before using this website:

 Cookies used on our Sites

 - Functionality Cookies.
 These Cookies allow a site to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
 For instance, a site may be able to provide you with local information by storing in a Cookie the region in which you are currently located.
 These Cookies can also be used to remember changes you have made to text size, font and other parts of web pages that you can customize.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
 Subject to applicable legal restrictions, we may use information collected from our Cookies to identify user behavior and to serve content and information on products and services based on your profile.
 We may pass or share this information within BBH for marketing or analysis purposes.
-However, we will not be able to associate this information with your name, unless you have previously provided your contact information to us and are opening or clicking on a link in an email which you have received from us.
+However, we will not be able to associate this information with your name, unless you have previously provided your contact information to us and are opening or clicking on a link in an email which you have received from us, or, if you visit the Private Banking or Investment Management portions of our website, you later provide your contact information to us (see information below regarding the Munchkin cookie).
 These Cookies cannot track your browsing activity on other websites.
 They don’t gather any information about you that could be used for advertising or remembering where you’ve been on the internet outside our site.
-We categorize the following as functionality Cookies:

 Refusing or Managing Cookies on our Sites

-If you want to remove existing Cookies from your device, block future Cookies being placed on your device, or would like to or to restrict the types of cookies which the Sites place on your device, you can do so through Managing Cookies.
+If you want to remove existing Cookies from your device, block future Cookies being placed on your device, or would like to or to restrict the types of cookies which the Sites place on your device, you can do so through Manage Preferences.